 Although the primary function of our school is to ensure that children are challenged and supported to learn to the best of their ability, welfare concerns always come first.
 For children who are distressed, vulnerable and at risk, learning is the last thing on their minds and school has a statutory responsibility to safeguard them.

-Mrs Birch, Mrs Wood and Miss Upton have all received “Designated Senior Person” training and all other staff and governors also have their training up- dated on an annual basis.
+Mrs Wood and Mr Kenworthy have received “Designated Safeguarding Lead” training and all other staff and governors also have their training up- dated on an annual basis.

 Mrs Shaw keeps an up to date log of school staff and volunteers who have DBS clearance to work with children and Governors review this, and safeguarding in school generally, on a termly basis.
-Mr Cameron, our Chair of Governors, is the named Governor for Child Protection.
+Mrs Knowles, our Chair of Governors, is the named Governor for Child Protection.